shawnpark07/shawnpark07.github.io/entrepreneurship.md

 ## [TADA / SOCAR]
-[TADA]([url](https://tadatada.com/)), a phenomenal ride-hailing service based on South Korea, which gathered 1.7 M users and created 20 K driver jobs in just one year from the launch.
+<a href="https://tadatada.com">TADA</a>, a phenomenal ride-hailing service based on South Korea, which gathered 1.7 M users and created 20 K driver jobs in just one year from the launch.
 Though legally vindicated, the business suffered disruptions due to biased legislation by the National Assembly.
-The story has been made as [a documentary]([url](https://zdnet.co.kr/view/?no=20210915081331)) on Netflix.
+The story has been made as <a href="https://zdnet.co.kr/view/?no=20210915081331">a documentary</a> on Netflix.

-[SOCAR]([url](https://www.socar.kr/)), the No.1 ride-sharing company based on both South Korea and Malaysia, also once was the mother company of TADA.
+<a href="https://socar.kr">SOCAR</a>, the No.1 ride-sharing company based on both South Korea and Malaysia, also once was the mother company of TADA.
 SOCAR occupies over 75% of market share, and has own fundamental with its 7.0 M user base.
 Now it is publicly listed in the KOSDAQ.

 <p float="left" align="middle">
   <img src="/assets/tada.jpg" width="400" height="300" hspace="20"/>